Skip to content

 SHARE VIA:

 Triage is an indispensable tool in major incidents.
-Patients can be quickly prioritised into the urgency of need.
-Whilst extensive research has been conducted into adult major incident triage tools, there had been limited research in the paediatric population.
-A challenge in the paediatric population is designing a fit-for-purpose paediatric major incident tool that can take account of age-related paediatric physiological thresholds then determine the need for intervention.
+Patients can be quickly prioritised according to their urgency of need.
+While extensive research has been conducted into adult major incident triage tools, there has been limited research in the paediatric population.
+A challenge in the paediatric population is designing a fit-for-purpose paediatric major incident tool that can take account of age-related paediatric physiological thresholds and then determine the need for intervention.

-In this paper Vassallo et al. attempt to compare the SPTT and MPTT-24 tools to seven other paediatric tools in order to assess their ability to correctly identify patients in need of life-saving Intervention.
+In this paper, Vassallo et al. attempt to compare the SPTT and MPTT-24 tools to seven other paediatric tools to assess their ability to correctly identify patients in need of life-saving intervention.

 Vassallo J, Chernbumroong S, Malik N, Xu Y, Keene D, Gkoutos GV, Lyttle MD, Smith JE, in collaboration with PERUKI (Paediatric Emergency Research in the UK and Ireland).
 Comparative Analysis of Major Incident Triage Tools in Children – a UK population-based analysis. https://doi.org/10.1101/2021.06.29.21259604